leonormira/CIFO-Project/README.txt

 Project Materials

 1. Dataset
-   The dataset used in this project can be downloaded via the link below:
+   The dataset used in this project is players(in).csv, which can also be downloaded using the link provided above:
    🔗 https://liveeduisegiunl-my.sharepoint.com/:x:/g/personal/imagessi_novaims_unl_pt/EaBE0t8JP7tArjZSAYvrBEYBccVjA9zeq1aPjztfGNiR_A?rtime=eabT9LyX3Ug

 2. Project Report
    The file **FALTA MODIFICAR** contains the complete written report of our project.

 3. Jupyter Notebook
-   The file **FALTA MODIFICAR.ipynb** includes all the code, experiments, and analysis carried out.
+   The file **Final_Notebook.ipynb** includes all the code, experiments, and analysis carried out.

+4. The folders results with the names were used in the grid search code to test differnt hyperparameters in order to obtain the best performamce.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------